-94 Article 141(c) FR.
+95 Article 141(c) FR.

-92 Article 136(1)(c) FR.
+Article 136 FR.

-95 Article 20(6) of the Annexe 1 to the FR.
+&lt;sup>96 Article 20(6) of the Annexe 1 to the FR.

-affect the performance on the contract in question96.
+A case-by-case assessment is required to confirm that the situation of conflict of interest may negatively affect the performance on the contract in question.
 If the operator is in such a situation, the corresponding tender is rejected.
 These cases often arise in evaluation or audit framework contracts, where the contractor can have a professional conflicting interest for a specific contract.